dogweather/forkful/content/en/c/data-formats-and-serialization/working-with-xml.md

 weight: 40
 ---

-## What & Why?

-Working with XML in C involves parsing, querying, and manipulating XML documents using various libraries.
-Programmers engage with XML due to its widespread use in web services, configuration files, and data interchange between different systems, necessitating skills in handling XML efficiently for robust application development.

 ## How to:
 C doesn't have built-in support for XML, so you'll need to use external libraries.
 One popular choice is `libxml2`, a stable and feature-rich library.
 Here's how to read and parse an XML file using `libxml2`.

 First, ensure you have `libxml2` installed on your system.
 You may need to install it through your package manager (e.g., `apt-get install libxml2-dev` on Debian systems).